apoorvabhargava/Implementation-of-CARED-in-ns-3/src/traffic-control/doc/red.rst

 NLRED queue example can be found at:
 ``examples/traffic-control/red-vs-nlred.cc``

-RARED and CARED queue example can be found at:
+RARED and CARED queue disc example can be found at:
 ``src/traffic-control/examples/adaptive-red-variants.cc``

 Validation